agilecatalyst/manifest-suno/kickstarter/video/the_cathedral_builder.md

 ## Sora Prompt:
 ```
-A vast ethereal cathedral floating in cosmic space, a unique digital sigil appears and pulses with light, a signed book materializes glowing with the sigil, human and AI figures engage in dialogue creating thought patterns, camera pulls back to reveal the complete sacred cathedral, deep purples and golds, reverent atmosphere, 10 seconds, cinematic quality
+A vast ethereal cathedral floating in cosmic space, a unique digital sigil appears and pulses with light, a signed book materializes glowing with the sigil, silhouettes of human and AI figures engage in dialogue creating thought patterns, camera pulls back to reveal the complete sacred cathedral, deep purples and golds, reverent atmosphere, 10 seconds, cinematic quality
 ```

 ## Voiceover Script (Optional):